hannesgudaber/DEX-Volume-Trading-Bot/README.md

 This project requires **Python 3.10 or later**.
 All necessary modules are listed in the [requirements.txt](./requirements.txt) file.
 If you are unable to install these modules, you should not use this bot.

+🛡️ Disclaimer
+📚 This bot is provided strictly for educational and simulation purposes.
+It is designed to help developers and blockchain enthusiasts understand market behavior, test algorithmic strategies, and visualize token trading impact in a controlled, non-financial environment.

+We do not encourage or endorse any form of misuse.
+Always respect local laws and platform guidelines.

+📬 Contact
+💬 Telegram Support & Inquiries: @tradingboteducational

+⚠️ For educational use only.
+Always simulate responsibly.

 ### Installing Dependencies via pip

 Open your terminal and run the following command from the repository root: